tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

        "This does not include the key '#{key}'. " \
        "We will set it to a default empty array"

-  # do what we did before and simply retrun the array
+  # do what we did before and simply return the array
   []
 end
 ```